 2 – Use Male Cannabis Plants to Create Hemp Fiber

-When it comes to creating hemp fiber, there is no better option than male plants because of their strong and fibrous stalks.
-Males provide soft and fine fibers capable of weaving the finest fabrics.
-Although weaving might not be top of your list of hobbies, it is still cool to note that male plant fiber is the best option when making hemp products such as tablecloths and clothing.
+When it comes to creating hemp fiber, there is no better option than male plants.
+This is mainly because of their firm and fibrous stalks.
+Males provide soft and fine fibers capable of weaving the most delicate fabrics.
+Weaving might not be top of your list of hobbies!
+However, it is still cool to note that male plant fiber is the best option when making hemp products.
+Examples include tablecloths and clothing.

 3 – Concentrate Production

-Don’t assume that male plants are completely devoid of THC.
-While it is true that males are far less potent than females, they still have THC, and thus, can have psychoactive properties.
+Don’t assume that male plants are entirely devoid of THC.
+Males are indeed far less potent than females.
+However, they still have THC, and thus, can have psychoactive properties.
 Male plants don’t produce buds, the same flower buds, anyway.
 But you can find cannabinoids in their flowers, leaves, and stems.
-You can also benefit from a nice buzz by drying and pressing the pollen you find in a male plant.
+You can also benefit from a gentle buzz by drying and pressing the pollen you find in a male plant.

 Incidentally, male plants have a higher THC concentration in their leaves than females during the vegetative growth phase.
 By the adult stages, females have taken over and produce a far higher THC ratio.
-The main issue with males is their limited lifespan and the fact there are no techniques available to delay pollination and boost resin production.
+The main issue with males is their limited lifespan.
+Also, there are no techniques available to delay pollination and boost resin production.
 Perhaps that will change one day.
 For now, extract the existing resin and create hash oil, BHO wax, dabs, or other concentrates.

 4 – Male Weed Plants Can Enhance Your Garden!

 Terpenes, especially pinene and limonene, are also excellent for pest and disease control.
-With this in mind, you can introduce male plants in vegetable or flower gardens; just make sure they are kept far away from female cannabis plants.
+With this in mind, you can introduce male plants in vegetable or flower gardens.
+Make sure they remain far away from female cannabis plants!

-In the old days, farmers would allow up to two vigorous male marijuana plants to grow at the far end of the garden, well away from the females.
+In the old days, farmers would allow up to two vigorous male marijuana plants to grow.
+They knew to keep them well away from the females, and placed them at the far end of the garden.
 They also made sure that the plants were sheltered from the wind.